NHMDenmark/DigitalCollections/MeiliSearch explore/readMe.md

 For a csv file of 200K records and four columns (18 MB).
 The search returns a result in less than 10 milliseconds, sometimes sub 6 milliseconds.This is well within the acceptable.

+## Next step
+I need to test the setup with the full 1 million records file.